 Future Site of the the Greenbelt Museum Visitor and Education Center

-The Neighborhood Design Center has created plans and renderings based on feedback from Museum staff, the FOGM Board, and many other stakeholders.
+The Neighborhood Design Center created plans and renderings based on feedback from Museum staff, the FOGM Board, and many other stakeholders and Greenbelt residents.
 This portion of the project was funded by a grant awarded to FOGM from the Maryland State Department of Housing and Community Development.
 The plans detail creative solutions to challenges inherent in transforming a residence into a public facility.

 For more information about our fundraising efforts or how to get involved, please contact Museum Director, Megan Searing Young, at 301-507-6582 or email@example.com.
 To receive regular updates on the project, join our email list by clicking here.